 Other Names: Wolfsbane

 Common Monkshood features bold spikes of navy blue hooded flowers rising above the foliage from early to late summer.
 The flowers are excellent for cutting.
-It's attractive deeply cut ferny leaves remain dark green in color throughout the season.
+Its attractive deeply cut ferny leaves remain dark green in color throughout the season.
 The fruit is not ornamentally significant.

 Common Monkshood is an herbaceous perennial with a rigidly upright and towering form.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.

-This perennial will require occasional maintenance and upkeep, and is best cleaned up in early spring before it resumes active growth for the season.
+This plant will require occasional maintenance and upkeep, and is best cleaned up in early spring before it resumes active growth for the season.
 It is a good choice for attracting bees, butterflies and hummingbirds to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

 Common Monkshood is recommended for the following landscape applications;

 - Vertical Accent

 Common Monkshood will grow to be about 3 feet tall at maturity extending to 4 feet tall with the flowers, with a spread of 24 inches.
 It tends to be leggy, with a typical clearance of 1 foot from the ground, and should be underplanted with lower-growing perennials.
 The flower stalks can be weak and so it may require staking in exposed sites or excessively rich soils.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 15 years.